sergioceron/id/developer/SSO.md

 - `userinfo`: The URL of the Resource Server where the user's Verifiable Presentation is available
 - `vp`: The Verifiable Presentation, inlined as a JSON object

+### Verifying that the device that signed the JWT represents the identity

+1. Compute the user's Proxy address from the DID
+2. Call `proxy.id()` to get the Id address
+3. Call `id.admin()` to get the Identity Manager address
+4. Call `im.hasCap(proxy, device, "auth")` and expect `true` as a response

 ## Accessing the user's protected resources

 To access user's information, you must query the URL referenced as `userinfo` in the JWT, and provide the token as an `Authorization` header, as described in [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest).